Cozaddale Baptist Temple - go to

 The history of Cozaddale Baptist Temple is chronicled by Pastor Rick Sallee in his book Cozaddale Baptist Temple - A History.

-First, we believe that true, local, New Testament churches have an unbroken line of history back to Christ.
-While many records do not exist, primarily because they were destroyed in the Dark Ages and by other persecutors, we still believe this to be true.
-We believe that a church can be organized only on the authority of its mother church.
-This promotes accountability and purity of doctrine as the work is started.
+At Cozaddale Baptist Temple, we believe that true, local New Testament churches trace their history in an unbroken line back to Jesus Christ.
+While many historical records have been lost—especially during the Dark Ages and through persecution—we hold firmly to this belief.
+We also believe that a church should be organized under the authority of its “mother church,” ensuring accountability and doctrinal purity from the very beginning.

 1638/1644-Present